 Construction features and aesthetic features of the buildings, the social background of the respective tenants as well as the political spirit of the projects influence the selection of buildings included on this homepage.
 They are described below.

 Probably the most exciting about a building is the way it has been constructed.
 Therefore our most important category is the construction category.
 It groups buildings according to their construction types.
 That is the old-fashioned brick-built manufacture or the then rather new construction type using reinforced concrete.
-The construction of a building has to fullfill the needs of its use.
+The construction of a building has to fulfill the needs of its use.
 Originating from industrial architecture, it became a basic principle of modernism in architecture.
 However, often the construction type is invisible to observers.

 These two categories usually do not occur in their absolute forms.
 Much more often there are hybrids.
 For instance, houses from the 1920s and 1930s may appear very modern, but were still built with conventional construction methods.
 On the contrary, for some houses with a rather "old-fashioned" exterior appearance technologically newer construction methods were employed.

 The third category of interest is the social category.
 Of course, already before the time of modernism architects and developers like city councils intended projects to improve the living conditions of the poor.
-Nowadays a lot of attention is payed to villas and private houses that are open to the public for guided tours.
+Nowadays a lot of attention is paid to villas and private houses that are open to the public for guided tours.
 These houses often feature highly functional details (e.g. sophisticated heating) and the use of high-quality materials.
 They were exclusively built for wealthy clients.